dtseiler/hockeybox/README.md

     * based on HockeyBox3.py by Greg Manley

 ## Requirements
+### Media Drive
-USB drive must be mounted at `/media/pi/HOCKEYBOX` with the following subdirectories:
+USB drive must be mounted at `/media/hockeybox` with the following subdirectories:

 * btw
 * cdnanthem